-Versarien uses advanced materials for blue-chip companies across a number of its subsidiaries.
+Versarien makes advanced materials for blue-chip companies across a number of its subsidiaries.
 It has secured partnerships with BP Polymers, Further Chinese Aerospace and AXIA Materials.

 The company says that its proprietary graphene capabilities include areas such as 3D printers, composite materials and thermal interface materials.

-Privately owned XG Sciences manufactures and sells xGnP Graphene Nanoplatelets.
-As a result, the nanoplatelets are ideal for a number of applications, including printed electronics.
+Privately owned XG Sciences manufactures and sells xGnP graphene nanoplatelets.
+The nanoplatelets are ideal for a number of applications, including printed electronics.

 POSCO, a multinational steelmaker based in South Korea, holds a significant stake in XG Sciences and offers a way for those interested in graphene investment to get a foot in the door.

-With over C$2 million in funding received by the Canadian government, ZEN Graphene Solutions applies its core research operations to developing industrial quality graphene.
-Utilizing its interest in the Albany graphite deposit, the company is developing graphene solutions for concrete and composite materials, ultimately for mass production.
+With over C$2 million in funding received by the Canadian government, ZEN Graphene Solutions applies its core research operations to developing industrial-quality graphene.
+Utilizing its interest in the Albany graphite deposit in Northern Ontario, the company is developing graphene solutions for concrete and composite materials, ultimately for mass production.

-What the company marks as a distinguishing factor is its unique graphite mining discovery that was made in 2011.
-Located in northern Ontario, the Albany graphite deposit is among the only high-purity deposits discovered in the world.
+What the company marks as a distinguishing factor is its unique graphite-mining discovery, made in 2011: the Albany graphite deposit is among the only high-purity deposits discovered in the world.

 Private graphene companies